Giuseppe Calderone: At the top in Cosa Nostra

 Giuseppe Calderone became one of the leaders of Cosa Nostra.
 He established good relationships with the Mafia families from Palermo.
-On June 17, 1970 the traffic police in Milan stopped an Alfa Romeo for speeding.
+On 17 June 1970, the traffic police in Milan stopped an Alfa Romeo for speeding.
 In the car were Tommaso Buscetta, Salvatore "Ciaschiteddu" Greco, Gerlando Alberti, Gaetano Badalamenti and Giuseppe Calderone.
 Unaware of the identity of the men in the car the police let them continue their journey.

 The mafiosi were involved in a series of meetings about the future of Cosa Nostra.
 They decided to set up a new Sicilian Mafia Commission (the first one was dissolved after the Ciaculli massacre) – initially headed by a triumvirate consisting of Gaetano Badalamenti, Stefano Bontade and the Corleonesi boss Luciano Leggio.

 At the time, Calderone was also involved in the negotiations between Cosa Nostra and prince Junio Valerio Borghese who asked for support for his plans for a neo-fascist coup in return for a pardon of convicted mafiosi like Vincenzo Rimi and Luciano Leggio.
-According to Mafia turncoat Tommaso Buscetta the prince Borghese wanted a list with all mafiosi of Sicily.
+According to Mafia turncoat Tommaso Buscetta the prince Borghese wanted a list of all mafiosi of Sicily.
 Calderone and Giuseppe Di Cristina went to Rome and met the prince Borghese.
 They told Borghese they wouldn’t give him any list and also asked him to manage the trials they were interested in.
-However, the Mafia decided not to participate and the so-called Golpe Borghese fizzled out in the night of December 8, 1970.
+However, the Mafia decided not to participate and the so-called Golpe Borghese fizzled out on the night of 8 December 1970.

 According to reports, Calderone was the godfather in the baptism of one of the sons of Ciro Mazzarella, an important Camorra boss and at the time the head of the Mazzarella clan.

 Interprovincial Commission

-In February 1975 an Interprovincial Commission was formed on the instigation of Giuseppe Calderone who became its first "secretary".
+In February 1975 an Interprovincial Commission was formed at the instigation of Giuseppe Calderone who became its first "secretary".
 It was meant to coordinate the provincial Mafia commissions and avoid conflicts over business interests such as public works contracts that crossed provincial borders.
 The other members were Gaetano Badalamenti for Palermo, Giuseppe Settecasi (Agrigento), Cola Buccellato (Trapani), Angelo Mongiovì (Enna) and Giuseppe Di Cristina (Caltanissetta).

 While Calderone was elevated to the Commission his underboss Nitto Santapaola took over the business in Catania for the Mafia family.
 He managed the interests in heroin trafficking and acted as chief enforcer for the leading businessmen.
 Meanwhile, Santapaola carefully built a private faction within the family that was loyal to him – and strengthened relations with Riina and the Corleonesi.
 While Riina was a fugitive he frequently spent time in and around Catania and often went hunting with Santapaola around the local mountains.